By Chris Mautner

 When bringing out your furniture initially, make sure all the bolts and clips are tight and securely fastened, as the metal will expand and contract with the change in seasons.

 Don’t use generic pressure washers to clean your furniture.
-“They are too rough on most furniture and they’ll take paint off or tear fabric,” Gehman said.
+“They are too rough on most furniture and they’ll take the paint off or tear the fabric,” Gehman said.
 So don’t take it to the car wash, and don’t dump it in the pool to rinse off either.

 Gehman also recommends using car wax to clean the exposed metal or aluminum sections of your outdoor furniture.
 Use a little bit, let it soak in and wipe it down so it doesn’t get brittle.
 Try not to do this on an overly hot day.
-Instead, shoot for a cloudy or overcast day, when the rain can help it set and soak in.
+Instead, shoot for a cloudy or overcast day, when the rain can help it sit and soak in.